 This leads to a more precise fit and tight seal.
 While it does not offer the most variation in terms of resistance levels and does not provide the highest level of it, Mask 2.0 does perform admirably with six different resistance settings in total.

 2. Vikingstrength – Most Convenient Elevation Training Mask

 Vikingstrength is definitely a surprising brand to see on our list.
 This is primarily because the company broadly specializes in manufacturing accessories intended for electronics but focuses far more on accessories for smartphones and other smart devices.

-While this might otherwise only to be a minor annoyance, it becomes a genuine issue with the mask.
-The mask has been known to not provide as a tight a seal as other masks.
-A deeper look shows that the mask often display more problems with this issue around the nose.
+While this might otherwise only be a minor annoyance, it becomes a genuine issue with the mask.
+The mask has been known to not provide as tight a seal as other masks.
+A deeper look shows that the mask often displays more problems with this issue around the nose.